A Comprehensive Survey of Agents for Computer Use: Foundations, Challenges, and Future Directions: Conclusions

 \section{Conclusions}

 Agents for Computer Use (ACUs) represent a rapidly advancing frontier in AI, offering both significant research challenges and substantial practical impact.
-With the emergence of foundation models, this area has seen accelerated progress, yet many core challenges remain unresolved.
+While specialized designs remain viable for narrow, efficiency-critical tasks, the field is undergoing a paradigm shift toward foundation agents to enable the open-ended reasoning required for general computer use.
+Despite the accelerated progress driven by foundation models, many core challenges remain unresolved.
 This work identifies these challenges based on a unifying taxonomy that organizes ACU research across key concepts and establishes a shared vocabulary.
 Our taxonomy is structured around three complementary perspectives: The \emph{domain perspective}, which characterizes the computing environment; the \emph{interaction perspective}, which defines the observation and action spaces; and the \emph{agent perspective}, which concerns internal structure and learning dynamics.
 This framework bridges previously disconnected lines of work, from reinforcement learning to prompting-based agents, and provides a technology-agnostic basis for comparison and analysis.

 By applying our taxonomy to $\numagents$ ACUs across $\numdatasets$ datasets, we uncover several fundamental limitations in the current landscape of ACU research.
 Specifically, we identify: (1) reliance on structurally inconsistent input modalities that hinder generalization; (2) inefficient learning strategies; (3) limited capabilities in planning for executing complex, multi-step tasks successfully; (4) benchmarks that prioritize perception realism over task complexity; (5) inconsistent evaluation metrics that obstruct comparability; and (6) a disconnect between experimental assumptions and real-world deployment conditions.